Common ostrich: Anatomy

 Morphology of the common ostrich lung indicates that the structure conforms to that of the other avian species, but still retains parts of its primitive ratite structure.
 The opening to the respiratory pathway begins with the laryngeal cavity lying posterior to the choanae within the buccal cavity.
 The tip of the tongue then lies anterior to the choanae, excluding the nasal respiratory pathway from the buccal cavity.
 The trachea lies ventrally to the cervical vertebrae extending from the larynx to the syrinx, where the trachea enters the thorax, dividing into two primary bronchi, one to each lung, in which they continue directly through to become mesobronchi.
 Ten different air sacs attach to the lungs to form areas for respiration.
 The most posterior air sacs (abdominal and post-thoracic) differ in that the right abdominal air sac is relatively small, lying to the right of the mesentery, and dorsally to the liver.
 While the left abdominal air sac is large and lies to the left of the mesentery.
 The connection from the main mesobronchi to the more anterior air sacs including the interclavicular, lateral clavicular, and pre-thoracic sacs known as the ventrobronchi region.
 While the caudal end of the mesobronchus branches into several dorsobronchi.
 Together, the ventrobronchi and dorsobronchi are connected by intra-pulmonary airways, the parabronchi, which form an arcade structure within the lung called the paleopulmo.
 It is the only structure found in primitive birds such as ratites.

 The syrinx has simple muscles.
 The only sounds that can be produced are roars and hisses.

 The largest air sacs found within the respiratory system are those of the post-thoracic region, while the others decrease in size respectively, the interclavicular (unpaired), abdominal, pre-thoracic, and lateral clavicular sacs.
 The adult common ostrich lung lacks connective tissue known as interparabronchial septa, which render strength to the non-compliant avian lung in other bird species.
 Due to this the lack of connective tissue surrounding the parabronchi and adjacent parabronchial lumen, they exchange blood capillaries or avascular epithelial plates.
 Like mammals, ostrich lungs contain an abundance of type II cells at gas exchange sites; an adaptation for preventing lung collapse during slight volume changes.

 Function

 The common ostrich is an endotherm and maintains a body temperature of 38.1–39.7 C in its extreme living temperature conditions, such as the heat of the savanna and desert regions of Africa.
-The ostrich utilizes its respiratory system via a costal pump for ventilation rather than a diaphragmatic pump as seen in most mammals.
+The ostrich uses its respiratory system via a costal pump for ventilation rather than a diaphragmatic pump as seen in most mammals.
 Thus, they are able to use a series of air sacs connected to the lungs.
 The use of air sacs forms the basis for the three main avian respiratory characteristics: